Jorge Luís (footballer, born 1976)

-Jorge Luís dos Santos Dias (born 11 February 1976), known as Jorge Luís, is a Brazilian retired footballer who played as a left back.
+Jorge Luís dos Santos Dias (born 11 February 1976) is a Brazilian retired footballer who played as a left back.

 Club career

 Born in Rio de Janeiro, Jorge Luís started his career at local Fluminense Football Club, playing with the team through consecutive relegations to the Série B and Série C. In 2001, he moved to Santa Cruz Futebol Clube in the Série A, in a season that ended with club's relegation.

 In August 2002, Luís left for Portugal and signed for Varzim SC, suffering yet another relegation.
 The following year, he stayed in the north of the country, joining fellow Primeira Liga club S.C.
 Braga.

 During his 2 1/2-season spell in Minho, Jorge Luís was a regular starter, as the team achieved two fifth positions and one fourth, with the subsequent UEFA Cup qualifications.
 In January 2006, he moved to FC Dynamo Moscow in Russia for €3 million and Nuno Frechaut, as the side signed several Portuguese or Portugal-based players during that period (Danny, Derlei, Maniche, etc.).
 After just six Premier League games, however, he returned to his previous club on loan.

 In July 2007, Luís returned to his country and joined Sport Club Internacional, signing a one-year contract.
 In May of the following year, he signed for Porto Alegre Futebol Clube in the Rio Grande do Sul State League (second division).
 In August, he moved teams again, signing with Clube de Regatas Brasil but left after only one second level appearance.

 In late October 2009, after one year out of football, 33-year-old Luís returned to Portugal and joined C.D.
 Trofense in the Liga de Honra.
 He retired at the end of the season, aged 34.